 Colored card-stock/index cards – I bought some colored card-stock and a pack of index cards at the beginning of our preschool adventure, and I’ve used almost all of the index cards already.
 I use them for all sorts of things, but mainly for creating my own flashcard sets like the one found here or counting cards like these.
 I like mounting the index cards to cardstock to add a little color around the edge and to give them more stability.

 Foam Shapes – Usually you can find some sort of foam shapes in the craft or learning section of the dollar store, as well.
-We found some great primary colored circles to use for sorting, counting, patterning, etc.
+We found some great primary colored circles to use for sorting, counting, patterning, etc. You can also look for other colored items to use for counting sorting (and even get a muffin pan from your dollar store, too, like the one pictured below!)

 Small, chubby markers – I love the set we found at our dollar store because they are washable and the size fits our preschoolers’ hands much like the oversize crayons do.
 The size makes it easier for toddlers and preschoolers to maintain a correct grasp.